bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-01-startup.md

 ## Results Submission
 * Hand in a link to your repository
 * Hand in a lab report
-* Take part in the Oral Test on Oct.
+* Take part in the oral test on Oct.
 29 2020

 More info on the [Labs](index) page.